Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Experiments

 There are two types of parameters in our framework: the preprocessing parameter $\epsilon$ that is used to de-noise the input data; and the in-processing parameters $W$, $p$, $\alpha$, and $m$ for feature tracking.

 \para{Preprocessing parameter tuning.} Persistence simplification is considered a preprocessing step for data de-noising.
 Let $\epsilon \in [0,1]$ denote the persistence simplification parameter.
 Let $R$ denote the range of a given scalar field.
 Using persistence simplification, critical points with persistence less than $\epsilon \cdot R$ are removed from the domain. $\epsilon$ is typically chosen based on the shape of a \emph{persistence graph}, where a plateau in a persistence graph indicates a stable range of scales to separate features from noise.
-Such a strategy has been used perviously in simplifying scientific data (\eg,~\cite{GerberBremerPascucci2010,BremerMaljovecSaha2015}).
+Such a strategy has been used previously in simplifying scientific data (\eg,~\cite{GerberBremerPascucci2010,BremerMaljovecSaha2015}).
 For {\HC}, we use $\epsilon=6\%$, which is slightly left of the first observable plateau in the persistence graph, as we try to maintain a slightly larger number of features; see~\autoref{fig:HC-persistence}.

-\para{In-processing parameter tuning.} To evaluate the quality of the extracted trajectories, we aim to reduce two types of artifacts during parameter tuning: \emph{oversegmentations} where a single trajectory is unnecessarily segmented into subtrajectories; and \emph{mismatches} between critical points that appear as zigzag patterns connecting adjacent time steps.

-We introduce two metrics to evaluate these artifacts quantitatively: first, the \emph{number of trajectories}, denoted as $N$; and second, the maximum Euclidean distance between matched critical points across time (referred to as the \emph{maximum matched distance} for simplicity), denoted as $L$.
-Specifically, we introduce a parameter $L^*$ that represents an upper bound on $L$.
-During parameter tuning, a guiding principle is to reduce oversegmentations and mismatches by minimizing $N$ and $L$.
+\para{In-processing parameter tuning.} During parameter tuning, a guiding principle is to reduce oversegmentations and mismatches by minimizing $N$ and $L$.
+We introduce a parameter $L^*$ that represents an upper bound on $L$.
 In this paper, we focus on tracking features surrounding local maxima; therefore, we compute $N$ and $L$ only for local maxima trajectories.

 First, we consider parameter tuning for $W$ and $p$.
 We inspect the behavior of $W$ (or $p$) while keeping other parameters fixed.
-Through extensive experiments across all datasets in this paper, we observe that the SP (i.e., shortest path) strategy for $W$ generally behaves equal to or better than the LCA strategy in minimizing $N$ and $L$.
+Through extensive experiments across all datasets in this paper, we observe that the shortest path strategy for $W$ generally behaves equal to or better than the lowest common ancestor strategy in minimizing $N$ and $L$.
 We also observed that the uniform strategy for $p$ performs better than the parent strategy.
-Therefore, for the rest of the paper, $W$ uses the SP strategy and $p$ uses the uniform strategy.
+Therefore, for the rest of the paper, $W$ uses the shortest path strategy and $p$ uses the uniform strategy.